Shifting Perspectives: Steering Vectors for Robust Bias Mitigation in LLMs: Experimental Setup

 \subsection{Steering Vectors}

 We construct our steering vectors using a training subset of the BBQ dataset.
 Bias Benchmark for QA (BBQ) was selected for its diverse coverage of 9 bias axes, and its large scale, comprising 58,510 QA scenarios \cite{bbq}.
+Half of these are ambiguous (i.e. the correct answer is unknown), and the other half are disambiguous (i.e. the corrrect answer is either explicitly stereotypical or anti-stereotypical).

 We use 8 of these axes for training steering vectors; the size of the \textit{sexual orientation} subset was too small (864 items) to split into train, validate and test sets, and as a result, this was omitted from experiments.
+Note that this exclusion is due to dataset partitioning constraints (train/validation/test splits), not a fundamental limitation of steering vectors.
+In practice, steering vectors can be trained with far smaller datasets, and we expect them to be especially effective in low-resource settings compared to parameter-intensive alternatives.

 Steering vectors by design require two contrasting prompts - one that reinforces the desired behaviour and one that does the opposite.
 To this end, each contrastive pair in our training setup consists of a question from BBQ where only the answer letter ("A", "B" or "C") differs, with the positive being the less stereotypical direction.

 As a secondary experiment, inspired by the LAT scan method of \citet{zou_representation_2023}, we also trained vectors using stimulus prompts that explicitly activate the model’s bias concept.
 We prepend each prompt with the sentence "Consider the bias related to \textit{\{axis\}} in the following." to elicit declarative knowledge from the model.
+A full example of this type of contrastive prompt can be seen in Figure \ref{sec:intro}.
 In 6 out of 8 axes, this leads to a greater increase in accuracy on the validation set, so we adopt these stimulus + prompt vectors over the prompt vectors alone.

 We compute a separate steering vector for each of the 8 axes in the BBQ dataset, e.g. race or gender, from 300 contrastive pairs.
 The computed steering vectors and all following experiments are carried out on Mistral 7B Instruct (\textbf{mistralai/Mistral-7B-Instruct-v0.1}; \citeauthor{mistral7b} \citeyear{mistral7b}), as this model strikes a balance between being large enough to capture nuanced biases and remaining practical for running multiple large evaluations with.